See Also: The Last Prophecy - The Cathar Prophecy of 2021

 The fall of Eve is one of the biggest stories of the Bible!

-It is said that Eve was tempted by Sataniel and fell from Heaven.Â
+It is said that she was tempted by Satan and fell from Heaven.Â

-'Il' is the French (a Latin language) third person singular masculine pronoun (i.e. 'he' in English).
+"Il" is the French third person singular masculine pronoun (i.e. "he" in English).
 It is also an alternative spelling for El ("El (deity)."
 Wikipedia, Wikimedia Foundation, 15 December 2025.).
-'Elle' is its feminine equivalent and a perfect homophone for El.
-Both might be related to Eleleth, an angelic being or divine emanation in Sethian Gnosticism, and may represent the dual male-female (El-Eleth) aspects of divinity.
-They may also relate to Helel (il, elle) in Isiah 14.
+"Elle" is its feminine equivalent and a perfect homophone for El.
+Both might be related to the Eleleth, angelic beings or divine emanations in Sethian Gnosticism, and may represent the dual male-female (El-Elle-th) aspects of divinity.
+They may further be related to Helel (ŚÖ” ŚŚÖ” Ś; il-elle) in Isiah 14, which means "shining one" and is translated to "Lucifer."

-Hell is an eternal afterlife of punishment in Christian and Islamic religions.
-However, in Eastern mysticism, it is an intermediary place between reincarnations.
-Religions for which the Afterlife is non-punitive (for example, Mesopotamian Kur, Greek Hades, and Hebrew Sheol) see it as the abode of the dead ("Hell."
+Hell is most often viewed as an eternal afterlife of punishment in Christian and Islamic religions.
+However, in Eastern mysticism, it is generally an intermediate place between reincarnations.
+In religions for which the Afterlife is non-punitive (for example, Mesopotamian Kur, Greek Hades, and Hebrew Sheol), it is seen it simply as the abode of the dead ("Hell."
 Wikipedia, Wikimedia Foundation, 1 August 2024, https://en.wikipedia.org/wiki/Hell.).

 Hel (also spelled Hell or Helle), coincidentally, is the female goddess of the Underworld in Norse mythology.
 Like Tartarus and Hades, the name represents both a god (goddess) and a place ("Hel (mythological being)."
 Wikipedia, Wikimedia Foundation, 4 December 2025, https://en.wikipedia.org/wiki/Hel_(mythological_being).).
 Perhaps, the Hebrew Sheol is really Indo-European She-El, a female El.